asanfilov/asanfilov/README.md

 Since 2018, my tech stack consists of .NET C# and SQL Server and I specialize in back-end applications.
 In my current role as a DotNet developer, I like to use a test-driven development to write testable code and can refactor legacy C# code as needed to make it easier to maintain.

-My career goals are to evolve as a software engineer by continuous learning, working with highly skilled and passionate IT professionals, and lloking for ways to improve existing approaches.
+My career goals are to evolve as a software engineer by continuous learning, working with highly skilled and passionate IT professionals, and looking for ways to improve existing approaches.
 So I keep reading about software engineering, DevOps practices, software testing, and apply what I learned.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/asanfilov/)
 - 💬 Ask me about: unit testing principles and practices
-- 👯 Pronouns: he/his
+- 👫 Pronouns: he/his
-- ⚡ Fun fact: I have lived and worked in two countries overseas, so I speak two foreign languages
+- 🐶 Fun fact: I have lived and worked in two countries overseas, so I speak two foreign languages
-- What my colleagues think about me:
+- 🤝 What my colleagues think about me:
     > Very passionate about the job
     > Eager to grow and learn, not afraid to ask questions
     > Detail-oriented